 Upon successful completion of all elective I clerkships, students will be enrolled in IDIS 600 - Step 2 Prep Independent Study to allow the opportunity to prepare for USMLE Step 2 CK.
 During this time, students will also take the M4 OSCE exam which will allow for the assessment of Clinical Skills.
-Students successfully passing Step 2 CK may begin to complete the required 27 weeks of elective II rotations and schedule their OCSE exam.
-Managed elective II programs (tracks) are available in addition to self-directed rotations in areas of interest to students.
+Student elective II plans must be approved by the Associate Dean of Clinical Sciences and Curriulum.
+Managed elective II programs (tracks) are available in addition to selfdirected rotations in areas of interest to students.
 Students are reimbursed for fees paid to elective II clerkship providers (application and instruction fees), subject to a cap of \$350 per rotation week.